Functional beverage

-A functional beverage is a conventional liquid food marketed to highlight specific product ingredients or supposed health effects.
+A functional beverage is a drink marketed to highlight specific product ingredients or supposed health effects.

 Beverages marketed as "functional" include dairy drinks, sports and performance drinks, energy drinks, ready-to-drink teas, kombucha, "smart" drinks, fortified fruit drinks, plant milks, and enhanced water.
 Although these beverages may serve to hydrate a consumer, they have no proven health effects, and accordingly appear not to be "functional".
 For example, there is no good clinical evidence that kombucha provides any benefit to human health.

 Health concerns

 Health experts are concerned about the increased consumption and popularity of functional beverages.
 Most functional beverages are sweetened, and consumption of sweetened beverages is associated with higher levels of obesity and heart disease.
 Most of these drinks contain significant amounts of sugars and hence calories, which would add to discretionary and total caloric intake.
 As such, these ingredients pose health risks because of what they contain (sugar and caffeine) or what they replace in the diet (vitamin and mineral-rich foods).